Stopping offshore drilling

 Protecting our Southern coasts

-Our Southern beaches are world-famous destinations, and our fisheries are among the most productive in the world.
-Clear water and clean beaches provide billions of dollars in revenue to our coastal states.
-That’s why all East Coast governors, along with more than 220 coastal counties, towns and cities have opposed drilling in the Atlantic Ocean.
-One of our driving priorities in recent years has been to protect the Atlantic Ocean from all forms of fossil-fuel exploration and drilling.
+Our Southern beaches are world-famous tourist destinations, and our fisheries are among the most productive in the world.
+Clean water and unspoiled beaches provide billions of dollars in revenue to our coastal states.
+That’s why state and local officials have overwhelmingly opposed opening the Atlantic to offshore drilling.
+One of our driving priorities for the past decade has been to protect the Atlantic Ocean from all forms of fossil-fuel exploration and drilling.

 Facing multiple challenges

-The Southern Environmental Law Center has worked to mitigate the greatest risks and harms of oil drilling in the Gulf of Mexico.
+SELC has long been committed to protecting our Southern coasts from offshore drilling.
 We were among the first in the nation to file lawsuits responding to the environmental disaster of the Deepwater Horizon oil spill.
-What our attorneys saw there solidified our position that we could never let oil drilling get a foothold in the Atlantic, as we continue to work to strengthen safety measures for existing oil drilling to ensure that a catastrophe like the Deepwater Horizon never happens again.
-Tourism and fishing are the economic backbone of hundreds of communities along our coast.
-And our beautiful and biologically rich Southeast Coast features some of the most beloved places in the country, including the Chesapeake Bay, the Pamlico Sound, the ACE Basin and Mobile Bay.
-The risks to our coast and to our way of life were too great to open the Atlantic to oil drilling.
+What our attorneys saw there solidified our position that we both had to clean up this dirty industry where it already exists, and that we could never let oil drilling get a foothold in the Atlantic.
+Tourism and fishing are the economic backbone of hundreds of communities along both the Gulf and Atlantic coasts, relying on a healthy environment to support healthy communities.
+And our beautiful and biologically rich Southern Coast features some of the most beloved places in the country, including the Chesapeake Bay, the Pamlico Sound, the ACE Basin, Dauphin Island, and Mobile Bay.

-We worked with partners, coastal residents and coastal businesses to elevate their voices and raise their objections.
+We have worked with partners, coastal residents and coastal businesses to elevate their voices and raise their objections.
 For many of our communities, oil-industry plans risked thousands of jobs and millions of dollars in community revenue.
-The coastal outcry caused the Obama administration to reverse its stance, and the Trump administration was never able to follow through with plans to open the Atlantic to oil companies.
+On the Atlantic, the coastal outcry caused the Obama administration to reverse its stance, and the Trump administration was never able to follow through with plans to open the Atlantic to oil companies.
+In the Gulf, we are still fighting to protect these at-risk communities.

 Virginia’s coastal tourism brings in more than $4 billion into the state every year.
 The vitality of our businesses in coastal communities is dependent on the environmental well-being of our waters.